akharrou/QuickDocs/LatexDraft.md

 `openright`, `openany` | Makes chapters begin either only on right hand pages     or on the next page available.
 This does not work with the `article` class,     as it does not know about chapters.
 The `report` class by default starts     chapters on the next page available and the `book` class starts them on right     hand pages.
 `draft` | Makes LaTeX indicate hyphenation and justification problems with a     small square in the right-hand margin of the problem line so they can be     located quickly by a human.
 It also suppresses the inclusion of images and     shows only a frame where they would normally occur.

--	Non-generic classes (those provided by university departments or publication houses) may have different options than those shown above or no options at all.
+-	Non-generic classes (e.g. some provided by university departments or publication houses) may have different options than those shown above or no options at all.
 Normally, third-party classes come with their own documentation.

-	>	A document class's documentation (and other relevant information) can be found (and downloaded) on the – [Comprehensive TeX Archive Network (CTAN)](https://ctan.org) – *"central place for all kinds of material around TeX"*.
+	>	A [document] class's documentation (and other relevant information) can be found (and downloaded) on the – [Comprehensive TeX Archive Network (CTAN)](https://ctan.org) – *"central place for all kinds of material around TeX"*.

 -	It is also possible to create & use your own *document class(es)*.